8r14z/coding-interview-prep/MyNote.md

 # DISCLAIMER
-This note might only make sense to me :yaoming:
+This note only makes sense to me :yaoming:

 # Notes that i learned by heart while solving problems
 1. Read the problem carefully, every words in the problem statement could be a requirement/hint that needs to be covered